Students react to Sarofim

 “I’m still on the old VADA requirements, but the new major gives students more flexibility,” Throop said.
 “Now, you don’t have to choose between film, photography and studio art.
 You can merge them.
 I’ve even started incorporating photography into my work, which I probably wouldn’t have explored otherwise.”

-While the construction of Sarofim Hall represents a step forward, Throop said that Rice has historically not prioritized investments in the arts.
+While the construction of Sarofim Hall represents a step forward, Throop says meaningful change for Rice’s arts community may take time.

 Stella Shrinsky-de Armas, a McMurtry College freshman and visual arts major, said that Sarofim Hall’s construction sends a message about the university’s changing priorities.